learn-co-curriculum/dsc-linalg-mat-multiplication-codealong/README.md

-# Matrix Multiplication - code along
+# Matrix Multiplication - Code Along

 ## Introduction
 Understanding matrix operation is very important for a deeper understanding of linear algebra.
 We know matrices are used throughout the field of machine learning in the description of algorithms and representation of data.
 In this lesson, we shall discover how to manipulate matrices in Python and Numpy.